The Pros and Cons of Private Student Loans

 For some people, college is the best time of their life.
 It’s a chance to make lifelong friends, get an education and help shape the future.
 But it can also be a big financial burden.
 With tuition, books, and room and board, the cost can add up quickly, and many people have to take out student loans to get the college experience.

-The Office of Federal Student Aid suggests looking for applicable federal student loans before resorting to private ones.
-But, if your child doesn’t qualify for any aid from the federal government, private loans for college can be another option.
+The Office of Federal Student Aid suggests looking for applicable federal student loans before resorting to private ones, because federal loans tend to offer benefits that you may not find with private loans — such as, fixed interest rates and potential subsidies.
+But, if your child doesn’t qualify for financial aid from the federal government, private loans for college can be another option.

 What Are Private Student Loans?

 Private loans for college, sometimes referred to as alternative student loans, are those in which a private lender offers funding.
-The Consumer Financial Protection Bureau (CFPB) states these student loans often come from three sources:
+The Consumer Financial Protection Bureau (CFPB) states that there are three common types of private student loans:

 - School Loans: Your school’s financial aid office may be able to offer loan programs, and they generally have fixed rates.

 - State Agency Loans: Some states sponsor alternative student loans for those attending a state school.

 - Bank Loans: Many commercial banks or credit unions have loan programs, but they usually require a co-signer.

 According to Sallie Mae, the applicant’s credit history is one factor in whether a private loan is approved.
 For this reason, if you decide your child needs private student loan help, it’s a good idea to shop around and compare rates, terms and conditions from multiple lenders before signing any paperwork.